Fenlon37/hangman976/README.md

 **What I learned**:
 - Basics of Git and GitHub for version control.
 - Using Python's *'random'* module and *'input ()'* function.
-- Writing modular code through the use of functions and class
+- Writing modular code through the use of functions and classes.
 - Error handling with *'if'*, *elif* and *'else'* statements.

 ## Installation Instructions
 To run the project locally, follow these steps:
-1. Clone the repository - git clone.....
+1. Clone the repository: git clone https://github.com/Fenlon37/hangman976.git
-2. Navigate to the project directory using the *cd* command
+2. Navigate to the project directory using the *cd* command.
 3. Make sure python (3.6 or later) is installed using the *python --version* command.
-4. Run the python game script *python milestone_5.py* DRAFT - TO BE CHANGED
+4. Run the python game script *python milestone_5.py*.

 ## Usage instructions
 1. The script will be run providing a random name from a predefined list.